fgdrf/udig-platform/docs/user/en/reference/Snapping.rst

    The Grid can only be seen if the grid map graphic is added (:menuselection:`Layer --> Grid`)

 .. tip::
-   The size of the grid can be changed in the :doc:`Edit Tool Preferences`.
+   The size of the grid can be changed in the :doc:`/reference/tool_preferences/Edit Tool Preferences`.

 There is two different ways to change the snap behavior:

 #.
-In the :doc:`Edit Tool Preferences` which can be found in the
+In the :doc:`/reference/tool_preferences/Edit Tool Preferences` which can be found in the
    :menuselection:`Window --> Preferences` menu.
 #.
 While an edit to is *active* press :kbd:`CTRL` + :kbd:`SHIFT` + :kbd:`S`.
 This will cycle through the available snap
    behaviors.
 A small pop-up will display the new behavior.

 **Related reference**

-:doc:`Edit Tool Preferences`
+:doc:`/reference/tool_preferences/Edit Tool Preferences`